ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonSV/AutoStory.md

 - Ensure the ability is Synchronize or Telepathy.
 You may need to use an Ability Capsule or Ability Patch respectively.
 We don't want the ability Trace.
 - Optional: Go to Treasure eatery in Medali to change the tera type to Fairy
 - NOTE: after vitamins, mint and hypertraining, the stats should be as follows: HP 277, Attack [doesn't matter], Defense 167, Speed 259, Sp.
 Def 266, Sp.
 Atk 383
+- NOTE 2: It is very important that the Gardevoir has max PP, particularly for Moonblast.
+Moonblast should have 24 PP.

 **Moving the Gardevoir back to the Autostory account**